top of page

 Logo Casa Loltún

-Astonishingly, the Yucatán Peninsula is home to an estimated 7,000 to 10,000 cenotes, which the ancient Maya believed were sacred gateways to the mystical underground world.
+You might be surprised to learn that the Yucatán Peninsula is home to an estimated 7,000 to 10,000 cenotes.
+The ancient Maya considered these natural sinkholes sacred, believing they were portals to the mystical underworld.

-The Cenotes Santa Bárbara are nestled on a private property in the heart of a region renowned for its incredible abundance of cenotes, situated between the charming towns of Cuzamá and Homún.
+The Santa Barbara cenotes are located on private land in a region known for its incredible concentration of cenotes – right between the small towns of Cuzamá and Homún.

 Interesting figures about cenotes